IdeasLabUT/dynetworkx/README.rst

 ==========

 DyNetworkX is a Python package for the study of dynamic network analysis (DNA).
-It is a fork of `NetworkX <https://networkx.github.io/documentation/stable/index.html>`_ package.
+DyNetworkX used to be a fork of `NetworkX <https://networkx.github.io/documentation/stable/index.html>`_ package.
 Thus, implementation, documentation and the development of DyNetworkX is heavily influenced by NetworkX.